OmAditya19/ShopSphere-SQL-Analytics/README.md

 # ShopSphere-SQL-Analytics

-ShopSphere is an end-to-end e-commerce analytics project built on GCP.
+ShopSphere is an end-to-end e-commerce analytics project built on SQL.
-It uses Cloud SQL for PostgreSQL as the transactional database, Cloud Storage for file storage, BigQuery for analytics, and Looker Studio for dashboarding.
+It uses PostgreSQL as the transactional database, and Power BI for dashboarding.

 # Problem
 # Stack